kubernetes/kubernetes/cluster/aws/options.md

 If your machines don't have any ephemeral disks, this will default to the aufs driver on your root disk (with no LVM).

+## EXTRA_MINION_USER_DATA

+If set to non-empty the contents of this variable will be appended to the end of the "minon-user-data" before it's passed to AWS. minion-user-data is a script that gets run on a new AWS instance on instance creation.

+Value defaults to empty string.

+Setting this variable to a string containing bash code allows the user to do some additional system configuration of every minion.

 **KUBE_OS_DISTRIBUTION**

 The distribution to use.
 Valid options: `wheezy`, `ubuntu`, `coreos`.